 3. The Painted Cliffs Walk on Maria Island (southeast coast)

 This small island off the South Eastern Coast of Tasmania is not probably on your list.
-You will need to take the ferry from the mainland from Triabunna and do this walk at low tide to safely access the rocks platforms which are near the fossil cliffs.
+You will need to take the ferry from the mainland from Triabunna and do this walk at low tide to access the rocks platforms near the fossil cliffs safely.
 It’s a 2-hour walk return.
-If you are fit you can do this as part of a longer walk, the Bishop and Clerk walk, with up and downhill through long stretches of boulders.
+If you are fit, you can do this as part of a longer walk, the Bishop and Clerk walk, up and downhill through long stretches of boulders.
 You can do this walk as a hiking day tour to Maria Island.

 4. Wineglass Bay + Hazards Beach Circuit in Freycinet National Park

-Here is my road trip on the East Coast Tasmania from Hobart to Launceston through the beautiful scenic drive.
+My road trip is on the East Coast Tasmania from Hobart to Launceston through the beautiful scenic drive.

 5. Duck Reach Walk in the Cataract Gorge Launceston

 The Duck Reach Trail is one of the top things to do in Launceston and such a beautiful one you cannot miss out on this.
-Start your walk from the King’s Bridge and first stop at the first Lookout to then proceed through the narrow and steep path to the suspension bridge of the Duck Reach Power Station.
+Start your walk from the King’s Bridge and first stop at the first Lookout to proceed through the narrow and steep path to the Duck Reach Power Station’s suspension bridge.
 It’s a short walk suitable for kids and families.
-With 190 steps and some short uphill sections, in general, is a safe and secure walk.
+With 190 steps and some short uphill sections, in general, it is a safe and secure walk.